Rise of criminality surrounding COA locations

 The Distribution Law (De Spreidingswet)

 The distribution law was adopted in February 2024 to address the problem of insufficient COA locations.
-The law makes it a legal duty for municipalities to house asylum seekers, increasing the number of permanent locations spread throughout the country, and decreasing the need for emergency accommodation.
-The division of shelters is based on the number of citizens and the prosperity of the municipalities.
+The law requires municipalities to house asylum seekers, increasing the number of permanent locations spread throughout the country, and decreasing the need for emergency accommodation.
+The division of shelters is based on the number of citizens and the prosperity of municipalities.

-In April 2025, the Dutch government proposed revoking the distribution law.
+However, in April 2025, the Dutch government proposed revoking the law.
 The Advisory Council for Migration expressed concern about this resolution:

-The COA also advises against this, stating that the distribution law is necessary for multiple reasons:
+The COA also advises against abolishing the law, stating that the distribution law is necessary for multiple reasons:

 The story of Michael